richtabor/MerlinWP/README.md

 ## License

+Merlin WP has three kinds of licenses: open-source, commercial, and OEM.

+### Open Source License

+The open source license is designed for you to use Merlin WP to build open source and personal projects.
+The Merlin WP open source license is [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+The GPLv3 has many terms, but the most important is how [it is sticky when you distribute your work publicly](https://www.gnu.org/licenses/gpl-3.0.html#section5).
+From the [GPL FAQ](https://www.gnu.org/licenses/gpl-faq.html#GPLRequireSourcePostedPublic "GPL FAQ"):

+> If you release the modified version to the public in some way, the GPL requires you to make the modified source code available to the program's users, under the GPL.

+Releasing your project that uses Merlin WP under the GPLv3, in turn, requires your project to be licensed under the GPLv3.
+If you are okay with this, feel free to use Merlin WP under the GPLv3, without purchasing a commercial license.

+### Commercial License

+The commercial license is designed to for you to use Merlin WP in commercial products and applications, without the provisions of the GPLv3.
+With the commercial license, your code is kept propietary, to yourself.
+If you want to use Merlin WP to develop commercial sites, themes, projects, and applications, the commercial license is the appropriate license.

+### Commercial OEM license

+If you want to include Merlin WP as part of a commercial interface builder, SDK, or toolkit, choose the Commercial OEM license.
+Commercial OEM licenses are customized for each customer.
+Contact hi@merlinwp.com.

 ## Add Merlin WP to your theme
 Let's get you set up to use Merlin WP!
 First off, download!